 Inventories are valued at cost (first-in, first-out).
-Inventories of the General Fund consist of teaching and custodial supplies.
 Inventories of the Food Service Fund consist of food and other nonperishable supplies.
 Disbursements for inventory-type items are recorded as expenditures at the time of use for each fund.
 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both the district-wide and fund financial statements.
-The cost of prepaid items is recorded as expenses/expenditures when consumed (consumption method) rather than when purchased.
+The cost of prepaid items is recorded as expenses/expenditures when consumed rather than when purchased.